Skip to Content

 Referrals to our wound center

-You can receive services at our facility either by walk-in or appointment.
+You can receive burn and wound care at our facility by appointment, or we offer burn care walk-ins from 8:00am to 10:00am Monday through Friday based on physician availability.
 Your physician can also refer you to our center.

 You can also talk with a staff member by calling us at (828) 213-4600.